Overview of male sexual dysfunction

 Male sexual dysfunction has long been known to be common.
 Of late, knowledge of normal male sexual function and the causes of sexual dysfunction have become better understood, and more effective treatments are available.

 This topic review will provide an overview of normal and abnormal sexual function in men.
 Male sexual dysfunction includes erectile dysfunction (ED), diminished libido, and abnormal ejaculation.
 The evaluation and treatment of men with sexual dysfunction and sexual dysfunction associated with selective serotonin reuptake inhibitors (SSRIs) are discussed separately.
-(See "Evaluation of male sexual dysfunction" and "Treatment of male sexual dysfunction" and "Sexual dysfunction associated with selective serotonin reuptake inhibitor (SSRI) antidepressants: Management".)
+(See "Evaluation of male sexual dysfunction" and "Treatment of male sexual dysfunction" and "Sexual dysfunction caused by selective serotonin reuptake inhibitors (SSRIs): Management".)

 PHYSIOLOGY OF MALE SEXUAL FUNCTION